By Asnawi Jufrie, SMU Lee Kong Chian School of Business

 To share my experience, when I first stepped into SMU, I always thought that I would be pursuing a major in either the Finance or Operations track (which majority of business students pursue).
 However, because of the breadth of exposure to various subjects, it enabled me to decide otherwise and I, instead, chose to major in Marketing and Strategic Management.

-Furthermore, with an interactive and dynamic seminar room style of learning where you are always encouraged to speak your mind, which will help you learn to become more articulate and definitely more confident as a person.
+Furthermore, with an interactive and dynamic seminar room style of learning where you are always encouraged to speak your mind, this will help you learn to become more articulate and definitely more confident.

-2017 Undergraduate Applications are now open till 26 Mar 2017!
-Find out more about our Bachelor of Business Management programme today: http://bit.ly/2egRnRS
+SMU’s undergraduate admissions is now open!
+Find out more about our Bachelor of Business Management programme.

 You might also be interested in: